Credit Suisse Chiefs Say Sorry To Angry Shareholders - UrduPoint

 The bank's share price plunged by more than 30 percent on March 15 to a record low of 1.55 Swiss francs.
 Despite reassurances, shares closed the week at 1.86 francs on March 17.

-Fearing what might happen when the markets reopened on March 20, the Swiss government arm-twisted UBS into a deal.
+Fearing a bloodbath when the markets reopened on March 20, the government arm-twisted UBS into a deal.

 Chief executive Ulrich Koerner said Credit Suisse's end was "a matter of deep personal regret to me.
 But the bank's survival was at stake and we... no longer had a choice".